 IBM PS/2 Model 30

-An IBM PS/2 model 30 entered the collection, exactly the 8530-021 model, which I bought on eBay.
-The computer didn't work well, so it was sold to me at a good price.
+An IBM PS/2 Model 30 entered the collection, exactly the 8530-021 model, which I bought on eBay.
+The computer did not work well, so it was sold at me at a good price.

 Subscribe my YouTube channel ValorosoIT.
 Retro technology, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.

-The IBM PS/2 Model 30 is an entry-level desktop, manufactured by International Business Machines Corporation (IBM) since 1987.
+The IBM PS/2 Model 30 is an entry-level band desktop, produced by the International Business Machines Corporation (precisely IBM) since 1987.

 IBM PS2 model 30, Intel 8086, mechanical keyboard, VGA CRT monitor, on, International Business Machines, 80s computer

-Upon arrival, the computer was in good cosmetic condition.
-It had no hard drive, keyboard, mouse and monitor.
-In addition, the RAM was damaged: the diagnostic test at power on counted only 128KB of RAM instead of the correct 640KB.
+Upon arrival, the computer presented itself in good aesthetic condition.
+He had no hard disk, keyboard, mouse and monitor.
+In addition, the RAM was damaged: the diagnostic test to ignition had only 128kb of RAM instead of the correct 640kb.

-I did some simple work on the computer.
-First I cleaned it well.
-Despite the cleaning... a bit of a moldy smell remained, which cannot be removed.
-I purchased and replaced the 30-pin, 256KB SIMMs.
-In this way, the RAM works correctly and, also counting the 128KB already soldered on the motherboard, the count is now correct: 640KB.
-I purchased a 20MB IBM WDI-325Q hard disk to complete the computer.
-The hard disk connector is proprietary and it is not possible to install other hard disks with IDE or similar connectors.
+I performed a little simple computer jobs.
+First of all I cleaned it well.
+Despite the cleaning ... it has remained a little stench of mold, which cannot be removed.
+I bought and replaced the 30 -pin Simm, 256kb.
+In this way, the RAM works correctly and, also counting the 128kb already welded on the motherboard, now the count is correct: 640kb.
+I purchased an IBM WDI-325q 20MB hard disk, so as to complete the computer.
+The hard disk connector is the owner and it is not possible to install other hard disks with ideal or similar connectors.

 I also replaced the batteries, which were starting to leak acid, with a 3V lithium flat.